 In this Sunday, Jan.
 15, 2012, file photo, Rupert Murdoch and Wendi Deng arrive at the 69th Annual Golden Globe Awards in Los Angeles.

-Chairman and CEO of News Corporation Rupert Murdoch arrives at the 85th Academy Awards in Hollywood, California February 24, 2013.
-REUTERS/Lucas Jackson
+Rupert Murdoch, chairman and CEO of News Corporation, arrives with his wife Wendi Deng at the 85th Academy Awards in Hollywood, California February 24, 2013.
+REUTERS/Lucy Nicholson